w3c/cogai/demos/nlp/commonsense.md

 * a thing can't fit into a container smaller than itself
 * fragile things often break when they fall and hit the ground
 * flowers are parts of plants, and their colour and shape depends on the plant
+* pushing something will cause it to move unless it is fixed in place

 These often involve constrained variables, e.g. "I" is a person, and describe static or causal relationships, involving additional knowledge.
 In many cases, commonsense rules can be modelled as chunk graphs, and interpreted using graph algorithms.
 This raises the challenge for how commonsense is used in natural language processing and everyday reasoning, along with how it is learned and indexed.